Itapema, Santa Catarina, Brazil: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and N. Check that you choose the right kind.
-The majority of adapters available are just plug changers and require your devices to convert the voltage themselves.
-If your devices can't do that they could burn up.
-This one works in most locations.
+A plug adapter that supports outlet types C and N. Take care to choose the right kind.
+Many adapters available online are simply plug changers and expect your electronics to adjust the voltage themselves.
+If yours can't do that they could get destroyed.
+This one is sufficent for most locations.

 April